RomanPilyushin/Mind/The Present Tense (das Präsens).md

 #### Separable Prefix

-As in the [simple past tense,](https://germanstudiesdepartmenaluser.host.dartmouth.edu/SimplePast/SimplePast.html) the finite verb might have a [separable prefix](https://germanstudiesdepartmenaluser.host.dartmouth.edu/Wortbildung/Separables.html), which then goes to the end of the clause:
+As in the [[[The Simple Past or Imperfect Tense (das Präteritum)|simple past]] tense,](https://germanstudiesdepartmenaluser.host.dartmouth.edu/SimplePast/SimplePast.html) the finite verb might have a [separable prefix](https://germanstudiesdepartmenaluser.host.dartmouth.edu/Wortbildung/Separables.html), which then goes to the end of the clause:

 | Wir kaufen immer montags ein.      | We always shop on Monday.                |
 |------------------------------------|------------------------------------------|